qiskit-community/qiskit-experiments/docs/tutorials/intro.rst

 * Transform the data through the data processor
 * Flexible visualization, storage, and retrieval of data

-Qiskit Experiments is for
-* Experimentalists who want to characterize and calibrate devices
-*

 A quick primer
 ==============

-The Qiskit Experiments package consists of the experimental framework,
+The Qiskit Experiments package consists of the experimental framework and the experiment library.
+The framework itself consists of ``Experiment`` and ``Analysis`` classes, the latter of which uses the Data Processor, Curve Analysis, and Visualization modules to process the data, fit it to specified models, and plot the results, respectively.

 .. figure:: ./images/experimentarch.png
     :width: 400